hubertp/type-debugger-tutorial/us-implicits.md

 #### test01
 - What type is inferred for `T` in the first `universalComp` application?
 - Is `aOrdering` in scope?
 If yes, why is it not picked by the implicit search?
-- There will be other implicits that potentially apply as implicit arguments but compiler will (correctly) fail to typecheck them.
-Name them.
+- There will be other implicits that potentially apply as implicit arguments given their generic type but compiler will (correctly) fail verify them.
+Name them and explain why are they rejected (hint: this question does not ask about implicit imported from `scala.Predef`).
 - How would you fix the type error?

 #### test02